Everything sorted outfor a well prepared visit

 Do I have to wear a mask during my visit to Naturalis?

-Yes, the safety of our visitors are our main priority, that's why we ask all our visitors to wear a mask in our museum.
-Just like our employees do.
+Yes, the safety of our visitors are our main priority, all visitors aged 13 and over are required to wear a face mask.

 Can I visit the toilet at Naturalis?